oozie/metriccounter/README.md

 # metriccounter
-This is a simple Python implementation of a metric counter for recording time series data at up-to 1-second granularity.
+This is a Python implementation of a metric counter for recording time series data at up-to 1-second granularity.
 All examples work out-of-the-box with tcollector and as raw OpenTSDB puts.
 ## Usage
 ### with tcollector
-Deploy your collectors under `collectors/0`. `MetricCounter` detects
+`MetricCounter` works best as a so called long-lived collector.
+* Consecutive datapoints of the same value will be deduped,
+* ingestion delay on the order of minutes,
+* To deploy, place collectors under `collectors/0`
 ### as raw OpenTSDB puts
-Useful for testing and granular burstiness and performance analysis.
+Little overhead in creating collectors allows for quick prototyping and burstiness/performance analyses, sending data as raw input to OpenTSDB
+* stores a lot of datapoints;
+* ingestion delay on the orders of seconds
+* To send data to OpenTSDB
 ```sh
 $ python collector.py | nc opentsdb.host 4242
 ```